 Mr. & Mrs. Vandervall donated land and logs to build the first sanctuary.
 Out of hew logs, Mr. Frederick Morse, Sr., erected the sanctuary.
-The letters “Quioccasin” were found carved on a tree on an old Indian trail near the Vandervall home and it was selected as the name of the church.
+The letters “Quioccasin” were found carved on a tree on an old Indian trail near the Vandervall home.
+In 1866, the group decided to be known as Quioccasin Baptist Church.
 Later the same name was officially selected for the road in front of the church.
 In 1867, the congregation with their minister Reverend Royal Smith held their first worship service in the new sanctuary.
 In 1872, the congregation purchased an acre of land and in 1929 another acre was purchased.
 These two acres of land comprise the current site on which the second church sanctuary was built.

 On the first Sunday in February 1952, the church building was destroyed by fire and services were held in the old Quioccasin Elementary School at the corner of Pemberton & Quioccasin Roads.
 In June 1952, the first worship service was held in the basement of the present church building.
 And, on Easter Sunday morning in 1954, the congregation held its worship service in the main sanctuary.
 The present church building was erected by Mr. George Gee of the Arlington Construction Company.